python/typing_extensions/doc/index.rst

 .. function:: is_protocol(tp)

    Determine if a type is a :class:`Protocol`.
+This works with protocols defined using either of :class:`typing.Protocol` and :class:`typing_extensions.Protocol`.

    For example::